 In print, you can get this in either 2 volumes or the Complete Collection at the Amazon link above.

 Ergemoglu Selim is a Turkish soldier who isn’t much good at actual soldiering, though he does brew excellent tea.
 In Constantinople in 1807, that’s not a recipe for career success in the military.
 Selim has at least one other skill, speaking English, which brings him into contact with adventurer and thief Delilah Dirk.
 She’s imprisoned, he’s assigned to question her… which somehow ends with his head on the chopping block, accused of abetting her escape.
 Spoiler alert: he gets away.

 The book is named for Dirk, and she is a kick-ass woman with awesome hair that defies the laws of physics.
 Selim, though, is the narrator and the heart of the story.
 She’s the impetuous adventurer, he’s the realist.
 It’s not an odd couple dynamic, but a complementary pair of friends who didn’t know how much they needed each other until they met.
 She brings him out of his shell, and he finds his place in the world.
 And it’s quite funny.

-And that’s the list of my favorite incredibly fun comics!
-If you have any suggestions, please leave them in the comments – and thanks for sharing on social media or with friends!
+That concludes today’s roundup of super fun comics that I love and recommend!
+If you have any suggestions for me, please leave them in the comments – and thanks for sharing this post on social media or with friends.